 It doesn't matter who is the first to make that approach.
 Many men will welcome the first move coming from a woman, to spare them the stress.
 It's common to rely on text messaging to take the strain.

-Best not to send the message that first evening - along the lines of a breathless, 'Hi, it was wonderful to meet you.
+It's best not to send the message that first evening - along the lines of a breathless, 'Hi, it was wonderful to meet you.
 When can I see you again?'
 A puppy raising his overeager paws comes to mind.

 Some internet daters end the first date along the lines of, 'Shall we go away and think this over, then get back and say if we want to meet again?'
 I've always read that as a cop out way of saying, 'No thanks'.